peterhinch/micropython_eeprom/spi/SPI.md

 For multiple chips a separate CS pin must be assigned to each chip: each one must be wired to a single chip's CS line.
 Multiple chips should have 3V3, Gnd, SCL, MOSI and MISO lines wired in parallel.
-The SPI bus is fast: wiring should be short and direct.

 If you use a Pyboard D and power the EEPROMs from the 3V3 output you will need to enable the voltage rail by issuing: